liujjw/regos-2000/rusty_c/mydisk/src/Async/design.md

 # info
-build concurency into the kernel directly to speed up io use a single thread, bag of upcalls, these upcalls can be nested, values passed, and look synchronous if desired implement a rw-lock the upcalls can also be unrelated, be synchronized like the the fork-join pattern from c basically, a scheduler runtime will determine which task to run, and yield the task when waiting on disk for example
+build concurency into the kernel directly to speed up io use a single thread, set of upcalls, these upcalls can be nested, values passed, and look synchronous if desired implement a rw-lock on inodes the upcalls can also be unrelated, be synchronized like the the fork-join pattern from c basically, a scheduler runtime will determine which task to run, and yield the task when waiting on disk for example